torvalds/linux/Documentation/networking/tls-handshake.rst

 --------------------

-While a handshake is under way, the kernel consumer must alter the socket's sk_data_ready callback function to ignore all incoming data.
+While a handshake is under way, the kernel consumer must alter the socket's sk_data_ready callback function to iganalre all incoming data.
-Once the handshake completion callback function has been invoked, normal receive operation can be resumed.
+Once the handshake completion callback function has been invoked, analrmal receive operation can be resumed.

 Once a TLS session is established, the consumer must provide a buffer